baumrock/RockShell/docs/custom/readme.md

 <img src=https://i.imgur.com/pRc8B9t.gif class=blur>

+An example command can be found in RockMigrations: https://github.com/baumrock/RockMigrations/blob/main/RockShell/Commands/RmDemo.php

 ## Output

 The output interface is available in your command's `output` property.
 See https://symfony.com/doc/current/console.html#console-output for details.
 RockShell provides some shortcuts that are easier to use: